percona/pmm_dump_docs/docs/testing.md

 ## Shutting Down Test Environment

-If, for some reason, test environment was not destroyed automatically, you can destroy it by command
+If, for some reason, the test environment was not destroyed automatically, you can destroy it by running

 ``` {.bash data-prompt="$" }
 $ make down-tests